Lazice/KitC_Adventures/README.md

 Nearly everything placed here are non-canonical, there will be introductions to how they differentiate from the canon.

+## How to play?
+Download, uh, everything.
+Then run luci death dialogue.py  in any program that can run python. :)

 (Like, a slight overview of what it's about. heart emoji:heart:)